andrelas1/db-driver/README.md

+# ATTENTION

+This is half done.
+I didn't continue this project so if you want to use it, bear in mind that this is an unfinised product.

 # DATABASE DRIVER

 Wraps common CRUD functionalities of MongoDB, MySQL, PostgreSQL and LocalStorage (Browser) to a single API, adding more consistency and using the power of <br>